Staff Software Engineer, Datastores

 You may be a fit for this role if you:

-- Have been working in data storage, core infrastructure, or distributed system-owning teams with increasing responsibilities for 7-10+ years.
+- Have been working in Database, Site Reliability Engineering, or infrastructure-owning teams with increasing responsibilities for 7-10+ years.

-- Have professional experience using Go, PHP/Hacklang, Python, Ruby, or Java.
+- Have professional experience using Python, Ruby, Go, or Java

-- Operated at least one distributed system, at scale and in a team environment.
-Some examples include: a relational database like MySQL/Postgres, or systems like Kafka, Cassandra, or ElasticSearch.
+- Operated at least one distributed data storage system, at scale and in a team environment.
+Some examples include: a relational database like MySQL, a search engine like Solr, or a streaming message bus like Kafka.

 - Deployed server software on Linux, and then operated it at scale.
 You’ve debugged its problems, and analyzed and optimized its performance.